radius-project/radius/docs/content/app-model/components-model/index.md

 {{< rad file="snippets/database-managed.bicep" embed=true marker="//SAMPLE" >}}

+## Portable components

+Radius offers components that can work across any hosting model and will be satisfied using the best means available by the host.
+These are called *portable components* because application descriptions that use them can be *portable* across hosts without any configuration changes.
+Portable components are generally OSS services that are not tied to any particular SaaS or hosting platform and usually have multiple implementations.

+For example the kind [`mongodb.com/Mongo@v1alpha1`]({{< ref mongodb >}}) specifies a generic MongoDB-compatible database.
+From the point-of-view of application code, it does not matter if the database is hosted using Kubernetes primitives like a `StatefulSet`, or a MongoDB operator, or a cloud-provider hosted offering like Azure CosmosDB.
+Radius will provision (or connect to) the appropriate implementation depending on the environment where the application is deployed.

 ## Bindings

 The `bindings` configuration defines the [Bindings]({{< ref bindings-model.md >}}) which the Component offers.
 These Bindings can range from HTTP ports being opened on a container to an API that a database resource offers.
 For more information on Bindings visit the [Bindings documentation]({{< ref bindings-model.md >}}).